 Restricted to radio-television-film majors.
 Advanced study in film, television, and media production.
 Three lecture hours and three laboratory hours a week for one semester.
 May be repeated for credit when the topics vary.
-Prerequisite: Upper-division standing; Radio-Television-Film 340 or 366K.
+Prerequisite: Radio-Television-Film 340 or 366K.